 The beach art print just makes me smile, and transports me to an imaginary vacation.

 Love this vintage planter.
 It’s from my dad’s childhood with some faux succulents placed inside.

 Can’t get enough of the ceramic cacti and my angry hippo friend.

-I added a small, temporary vintage shelf in the corner to hold some basic laundry items—nothing fancy, but it is functional.
-I will probably change this shelf out down the road to something different.
+We added a ladder shelf in the corner to hold some basic laundry items—nothing fancy, but it is functional.

 That’s the quick tour.
 What do you think of our DIY laundry room update?